-For the Periods Ended December 31, 2022
+For the Periods Ended December 31, 2023

 1 Year Since Inception October 1, 2020

 Institutional Class

-Return Before Taxes -2.01% 5.98%
+Return Before Taxes 7.60% 6.47%

-Return After Taxes on Distributions -4.14% 2.94%
+Return After Taxes on Distributions 4.90% 3.54%

-Return After Taxes on Distributions and Sale of Fund Shares -1.19% 3.33%
+Return After Taxes on Distributions and Sale of Fund Shares 4.45% 3.70%

 Investor Class

-Return Before Taxes -2.22% 5.72%
+Return Before Taxes 7.30% 6.21%

-Bloomberg U.S. Aggregate Bond Index (reflects no deduction for fees, expenses, or taxes) -13.01% -6.39%
+Bloomberg U.S. Aggregate Bond Index (reflects no deduction for fees, expenses, or taxes) 5.53% -2.87%

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates during the period covered by the table above and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-After-tax returns shown are not relevant to investors who hold their Shares through tax-deferred arrangements such as an individual retirement account ("IRA") or other tax-advantaged accounts.
+After-tax returns shown are not relevant to investors who hold their shares through tax-deferred arrangements such as an individual retirement account ("IRA") or other tax-advantaged accounts.
+In certain cases, the figure representing "Return after Taxes on Distributions and Sale of Fund Shares" may be higher than other return figures for the same period.
+A higher after-tax return results when a capital loss occurs upon redemption and provides an assumed tax deduction that benefits the investor.
+After-tax returns are shown only for the Institutional Class; after-tax returns for the Investor Class will vary.